ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 - **Username:** foo
 - **Password:** bar

+To login as an admin user, use the below.
+Admin has some extra privilages like having accessing to the monitoring data etc.
+- **Username:** user
+- **Password:** password

 ### How the app works

-Below steps shows you how you can navigate across the app.

 - Home Screen